plewis/plewis.github.io/phylogenetics/lab-hpc.md

 What does this do?
 This sets the search path for executable files to the existing path (`$PATH`) and adds the _bin_ directory you just created to that path (`:$HOME/bin`).
 Now, every time you log into the cluster, any files in your _bin_ directory will be automatically findable by the system.

-To test this, log out and then log back in and type:
+To test this, log out and then log back in and type (you should be able to use the Tab key to complete the filename after typing the first few letters):

-    paup
+    paup4a168_centos64

 PAUP* should start right up!
 No need to add the `./` before `paup`.

+Let's do one other thing to make starting PAUP* more convenient:

+    cd ~/bin
+    mv paup4a168_centos64 paup

+This just renames the PAUP* executable file to something easier to type (_paup_).

 ##  Starting a PAUP* analysis